Selective Population Protocols: Computing the Median

-Assume that $n$ is odd and agents $a_1$ and $a_2$ share between themselves the median and the key immediately succeeding it (in the total order of keys).
+\begin{proof} Assume that $n$ is odd and agents $a_1$ and $a_2$ share between themselves the median and the key immediately succeeding it (in the total order of keys).
 One can observe that before the first interaction between $a_1$ and $a_2$, all consecutive configurations of states of all agents are independent from whether $a_1$ or $a_2$ is associated with the median.
 Thus before the first interaction between $a_1$ and $a_2$ no algorithm can declare either of them as the median.
-And since the expected number of interactions preceding the first interaction between $a_1$ and $a_2$ is $\Omega(n^2),$ the thesis of the theorem follows.\end{proof}
+And since the expected number of interactions preceding the first interaction between $a_1$ and $a_2$ is $\Omega(n^2),$ the thesis of the theorem follows. \end{proof}

-All agents start in neutral state $N.$ In due course agents change their states, s.t., eventually all agents associated with keys smaller than the median end up in state $L,$ those with keys greater than the median in state $U$, and the median conclude in state $N.$ The median protocol uses the following symmetric transition function: \begin{small}
+Now we formulate an almost optimal median population protocol in the adopted model.
+All~agents start this protocol in neutral state $N.$ In due course, agents change their states, s.t., eventually all agents associated with keys smaller than the median end up in state $B,$ those with keys greater than the median in state $A$, and the median conclude in state $N.$ The median protocol uses the following symmetric transition function: \columnsep{24pt} \begin{small}

-\end{small} Note that there is always the same number of agents in states $L$ and $U$ and one agent will remain in state $N$ as $n$ is an odd number.
+\end{small} Note that there is always the same number of agents in states $B$ and $A$ and one agent will remain in state $N$ as $n$ is an odd number.

 \begin{theorem} The median protocol operates in $O(n\log n)$ time both in expectation and whp. \end{theorem}